qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

     plt.legend()
     plt.show()

-We see if we can actually jit the custom solver.
+Lastly, we verify that the function ``unp.runge_kutta`` behaves as expected under JAX transformations.

 .. jupyter-execute::